sschwartzdata/vanguard_de_project/submissions/readme.md

 Running the the ELT pipeline:
-- Insure the following python packages are installed
+- Ensure the following python packages are installed
   -   `spotipy`
   -   `spotipy.oauth2`
   -   `pandas`
   -   `sqlite3`
   -   `matplotlib`
   -   `seaborn`
-- Insure that you have a developer account with Spotify and you have the following environmental settings defined on your local computer
+- Ensure that you have a developer account with Spotify and you have the following environmental settings defined on your local computer
   - `SPOTIPY_CLIENT_ID`
   - `SPOTIPY_CLIENT_SECRET`
   - `SPOTIPY_REDIRECT_URI`